-Whether you own one property or a larger portfolio, finding the right Insurance is as important as finding the right tenant and at Goldcrest, we’ll find you the right level of cover to protect your HMO properties:
+Whether you own one property or a larger portfolio of houses of multiple occupation, finding the right Landlords Insurance is as important as finding the right tenant and at Goldcrest, we’ll find you the right level of cover to protect your Houses of Multiple Occupation properties:

 Along with any type of tenant:

 HMO properties are also known as Houses of Multiple Occupation or Multiple Occupancy Homes which are properties found in the private sector housing that shares a bathroom or kitchen with someone else in the property (For example two separate bedrooms rented by different people but they both share the same kitchen and/or bedroom).
 Again the definition of when a multi-let property becomes a House of Multiple Occupation can change depending on it’s location, so always check with your Local Authority to ensure you are fully up to speed on your obligations as a HMO landlord / property owner.

 They are an incredibly popular investment in areas with large student populations, hospitals, airports or anywhere in fact where there are likely to be people needing shorter term or more affordable accommodation.
 They can be a good investment because renting out each room individually is likely to bring in a higher yield than the property as a whole.